oobecomau/desktop.gov.au/docs/blueprint/essential-eight-maturity.md

 The blueprint does not include any unsupported or legacy applications.

 As all required technical controls are implemented by the blueprint, the maturity level has been assessed at 3*.
-Note, this assessment assumes agencies undertake the recommendations presented below.
+Note, this assessment assumes organisations undertake the recommendations presented below.

-\* If agencies do not license and configure Defender for Endpoint as recommended by the blueprint, their maturity will be reduced to 0 unless alternative third-party vulnerability scanner is used.
+\* If organisations do not license and configure Defender for Endpoint as recommended by the blueprint, their maturity will be reduced to 0 unless alternative third-party vulnerability scanner is used.

 ### Recommendations

-It is recommended that agencies monitor the success of application patching, via either MEM or Defender for Endpoint, to ensure patches are applied within the target deployment timeframe (e.g., within 48 hours for exploitable vulnerabilities).
+It is recommended that organisations monitor the success of application patching, via either MEM or Defender for Endpoint, to ensure patches are applied within the target deployment timeframe (e.g., within 48 hours for exploitable vulnerabilities).

-If agencies deploy third-party applications to blueprint devices, they are responsible for ensuring patches are deployed within the required timeframes to maintain maturity level 3.
-Agencies should consider enabling automatic update features for applications or deploy an automated third-party application patching solution.
+If organisations deploy third-party applications to blueprint devices, they are responsible for ensuring patches are deployed within the required timeframes to maintain maturity level 3.
+Organisations should consider enabling automatic update features for applications or deploy an automated third-party application patching solution.

 ## Configure Microsoft Office macro settings